Zeb-0/Learn_JS/JavaScript Objects/noted.md

 JavaScript variables can also contain many values.
 Objects are variables too.
 But objects can contain many values.
 Object values are written as name : value pairs (name and value separated by a colon).

+## Object Methods
+Methods are actions that can be performed on objects.
+Object properties can be both primitive values, other objects, and functions.
+An object method is an object property containing a function definition.

+## JS Object Properties
+### JavaScript Properties
+Properties are the values associated with a JavaScript object.
+A JavaScript object is a collection of unordered properties.
+Properties can usually be changed, added, and deleted, but some are read only.